Windows 11 lifecycle for Home and Pro

 Windows intelligence update / Image: Mauro Huculak

-The lifecycle refers to the period of time during which a specific version of the operating system will receive security and maintenance updates as well as new features.
-Also, as long as you use the current version with a genuine license during the lifecycle, you can contact technical support.
+The lifecycle refers to the period during which a specific version of the operating system receives security and maintenance updates, as well as new features.
+Additionally, as long as you use the current version with a genuine license throughout its lifecycle, you can contact technical support.

 Lifecycle for consumers